Frances Starr: Career

 Starr started in plays in 1901 in an Albany stock company, in which Lionel Barrymore and Alison Skipworth were members.
-She signed with David Belasco in 1906 and appeared in a small role with David Warfield in The Music Master.
+She starred opposite Charles Richman as Nell Colfax in David Gray's Gallops at the Garrick Theatre in 1906.
+Later that year she signed with David Belasco and appeared in a small role with David Warfield in The Music Master.

-In November 1906 she appeared along with another young actress, Jane Cowl, in The Rose of the Rancho.
+In November 1906, she appeared along with another young actress, Jane Cowl, in The Rose of the Rancho.
 She achieved her breakout stage role in 1909 in Belasco's production of The Easiest Way.
 Starr continued to have a string of successes such as The Case of Becky (1912) and Shore Leave (1922).
-Several of the plays she starred in were turned into early silent films often by Famous Players-Lasky.

 She delivered a standout role as the wronged mother in Five Star Final (1931), an early talkie about newspaper corruption.
 It was her second of only three sound films.
 Lastly she appeared in This Reckless Age (1932) with Buddy Rogers and Richard Bennett.
 On television, Starr appeared on Studio One, Omnibus, Kraft Television Theatre and other programs.